 Aesthetician and Associate Professor, Nagoya University

-An associate professor at the Nagoya University Graduate School of Informatics.
-He specializes in aesthetics and arts.
-For nearly twenty years, he has worked among mathematicians, biologists, computer scientists, complex systems scientists, cognitive scientists, psychologists, philosophers of science, robot ethicists and information philosophers.
-Since information and life are common topics among scholars in a diverse array of fields, Akiba aims to consider beauty and art in terms of those topics.
-He is enjoying more opportunities to talk with creators after publishing Creating New Aesthetics [Misuzu Shobo, 2011].
+An associate professor at the Graduate School of Information Science, Nagoya University.
+AKIBA specializes in aesthetics and arts.
+For nearly twenty years, he has worked among mathematicians, biologists, computer scientists, complex systems scientists, cognitive scientists, psychologists, philosophers of science, robot ethicists, and information philosophers.
+Since information and life are common topics among scholars in a diverse array of fields, AKIBA aims to consider beauty and art in terms of those topics.
+He is enjoying more opportunities to talk with creators after publishing Atarashii bigaku o tsukuru (Creating New Aesthetics) (Misuzu Shobo, 2011).

 Artist and Researcher